NexMirror/Kallithea/docs/contributing.rst

 and the test suite creates repositories in the temporary directory.
 Linux systems with /tmp mounted noexec will thus fail.

-You can also use ``tox`` to run the tests with all supported Python versions (currently only Python 2.7).
+You can also use ``tox`` to run the tests with all supported Python versions.

 When running tests, Kallithea generates a `test.ini` based on template values in `kallithea/tests/conftest.py` and populates the SQLite database specified